qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/widget-authentication.md

 For widgets that use the Download Manager or End User Personalization features, a `clientId` may be required in addition to or in place of `userId`.
 For more details on `clientId`, please see [Multi Tenant Security Architecture](../../deployment/08-Multi%20Tenant%20Solutions/multi-tenant-security-architecture.md#authentication).
 Please refer to the relevant widget's documentation and consider your implementation needs to determine which should be provided.

+For the system to recognize a `clientId`, you must pass it in when you generate the Qrvey Security Token.
+You cannot pass it directly on a widget's config object as you do with many other params during API Key Authentication during development and testing.

 ## API Key Authentication

 > **WARNING: This method is for dev-mode only.** Exposing an API Key on the frontend is insecure.